top of page

 • To reflect on and share your experiences with racism using prompts like “Share a story when you engaged in a difficult conversation about your racial identity” OR “Share a story about a moment when you faced internalized racism within yourself” OR “Share a strategy of self-care and community-care when navigating racial terrain.”

-Group discussion is facilitated in a professional manner by BIPOC educators who understand social justice and EDIJ (equity, diversity, inclusion, justice) work in a Canadian educational context.
+Group discussion is facilitated in a professional manner by facilitators who identify as Black, Indigenous, or as a Person of Colour and who understand social justice and EDIJ (equity, diversity, inclusion, justice) work in a Canadian context.

-If you sign up for a white accountability group (for white educational professionals), you can expect:
+If you sign up for a white accountability group, you can expect:

 • To join a zoom meeting with video enabled.